-I currently reside in Jacksonville, Florida, but miss the northeast a great deal.
+My current residence is Tallahassee, Florida, but I miss the northeast a great deal.
 I am in constant, internal debate over my love for the sun and beach versus the varied cultural outlets, infectious pace, and good cheese the northeast offers.
-I’m specifically talking about the Italian Market in Philadelphia (PA) where I earned a B.A. degree in Journalism and furthered studies at Lesley University in Cambridge, Massachusetts.
-Upon completing two years of writing residencies with some fine, fine, fine writing instructors, attending oft boring and hip faculty readings, perusing Harvard Square, and ultimately learning that I didn’t know “JACK” about line breaks, they awarded me a M.F.A. in Creative Writing.
-Funny how that worked out!
+I’m specifically talking about the Italian Market in Philadelphia, perusing Harvard Square, and jamming to jazz in Georgetown.

-I’ve decided that surviving cancer requires one to seek new and innovative ways to pursue passion.
+This temporary, southern sojourn happened to “just happen” after spending three years in Winston Salem, North Carolina to whip a wicked disease called cancer.
+I am now a survivor forced to face the fact that “my new side of life” requires that I seek innovative ways to pursue passion.
 As a result, I have launched out into the deep and now write full-time because after all, I am a writer.

-Additionally, I was a journalist selected to attend the Minority Writer’s Seminar sponsored by the National Board of Editorial Writers in April.
+Additionally, I was a journalist selected to attend the Minority Writer’s Seminar sponsored by the National Board of Editorial Writers in April 2011.
 Again, it was another action-packed weekend of growth and learning and debate and fun.
 I believe you HAVE to fun to keep your passion from flat-lining.
-Show me an artist with a dream who never laughs and I’ll show you a politician (rim shot).